Monsoon and Skin care

 This may make your skin look rough and dry.

-• Use natural home remedies than chemical based products as much as possible
+• Use natural home remedies rather than chemical-based products as much as possible.

-Infections are widespread during rainy season.
+Infections are widespread during the rainy season.
 Moist and damp skin leads to fungal and bacterial infections.
-Rashes, ringworm infection and discolouration of skin are common during monsoon.
+Rashes, ringworm infection, and skin discoloration are common during monsoon.

-• Prevent yourself from getting drenched in rain and try to keep your body dry to tackle infections.
+• Avoid getting drenched in rain, and keep your body dry to tackle infections.

 • Switch to cotton clothes as they help your skin breathe.

-• Allow wet hair to dry completely before you tie them again.
+• Allow wet hair to dry completely before you tie it again.

-• To avoid allergies from mosquito bites, wear full-sleeved clothes and use a mosquito repellent cream and head for air-conditioned rooms.
+• To avoid allergies from mosquito bites, wear full-sleeved clothes, use a mosquito repellent cream, and head for air-conditioned rooms.

 • Bathe twice a day to minimize the problems.

-• Always wash your face, hands and feet when you reach your home with lukewarm water.
+• When you reach home, always wash your face, hands, and feet with lukewarm water.
 This makes you feel revived and stay healthy.

-Conclusion: These skin care tips are effective and can easily fit into your busy routine.
-Washing your face frequently with a good facial cleanser, scrubbing it regularly and, keeping your skin hydrated is the best idea to keep it soft, supple and healthy.
+These skin care tips are effective and easily fit your busy routine.
+Washing your face frequently with a good facial cleanser, scrubbing it regularly, and keeping your skin hydrated is the best idea to keep it soft, supple, and healthy.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *